xraypy/feff85exafs/wrappers/C/README.md

 ## Memory testing

-If the wrappers has memory leaks or other memory use problems, the wrappers for other languages will suffer from problems that are very hard to understand and track down.
-It is, therefore, a very good idea to use a tool like [Valgrind](http://valgrind.org/) to test `makepath` and `errors` whenever changes are made to the feffpath library.
+If the wrappers have memory leaks or other memory use problems, the wrappers for other languages will suffer from problems that are very hard to understand and track down.
+It is, therefore, a *very* good idea to use a tool like [Valgrind](http://valgrind.org/) to test `makepath`, `errors`, and `makephases` whenever changes are made to the libraries.

 Using [Valgrind](http://valgrind.org/) like so work wonders: